Emily Pogorelc

-Emily Pogorelc is an American operatic soprano.
+Emily Pogorelc (born July 1996) is an American operatic soprano.
 She is a member of the Bavarian State Opera in Munich, and has performed leading roles internationally.

 Life

-Born in Milwaukee, Pogorelc studied at the Curtis Institute of Music in Philadelphia, graduating in 2018.
+Born in Milwaukee, Wisconsin Pogorelc studied at the Curtis Institute of Music in Philadelphia, graduating in 2018.
 She won the Ginette Theano Prize for Most Promising Talent at the first Glyndebourne Festival Opera competition in 2018.
 Pogorelc made her debut as Cunegonde in Bernstein's Candide at the Washington National Opera.
 She then took part in the Mozart Académie of the Aix-en-Provence Festival, and at the Britten-Pears Young Artist Programme of the Aldeburgh Festival.
 She performed at the Glimmerglass Festival, as Romilda in Handel's Serse as Berenice in Rossini's L'occasione fa il ladro, and as Johanna in Sondheim's Sweeney Todd.
-Pogorelc was a member of the Ryan Opera Center at the Lyric Opera of Chicago, where she appeared as Ilia in Mozart's Idomeneo, Zerlina in Don Giovanni, and the Voice of the Forest Bird and Woglinde in Wagner's Der Ring des Nibelungen.
+Pogorelc was a member of the Ryan Opera Center at the Lyric Opera of Chicago, where she covered Ilia in Mozart's Idomeneo, Zerlina in Don Giovanni, and the Voice of the Forest Bird and Woglinde in Wagner's Der Ring des Nibelungen.
 She performed several small roles at the Lyric Opera.